This post may contain affiliate links.

-Depending on your cat and their character, it’s important to prepare accordingly.
+Depending on your cat and its character, it’s important to prepare accordingly.
 The use of familiar smells and toys can keep them occupied for longer.
 Also make sure the cat is used to the carrier since a new carrier will be a strange object to the cats eye and the smell will be unfamiliar.

 The time a cat can stay in a carrier is also directly linked to the size of carrier the general health of the cat and if the cat is used to the carrier.